-The Pinnacle Light of Hope Breakfast and Awards Celebration was sponsored by the Pinnacle Entertainment Foundation and was held on December 1, 2017 at L’Auberge Casino Resort.
-Jessica Saxby, Candice Young, Britney Glaser, and Joyce Alexander were each honored with the Pinnacle Light of Hope award.
+The Light of Hope Breakfast and Awards Celebration was sponsored by the Pinnacle Entertainment Foundation and L’Auberge Casino Resort Lake Charles and was held on September 27, 2018 at L’Auberge Casino Resort.
+Britni Tommasi, Bonnie Vaughan, and Kari Hankins were each honored with the Light of Hope award.

 Britni Tommasi was born and raised in Southwest Louisiana and has spent her adult life giving back to the community that raised her.
 She is a graduate of McNeese State University with a M.A. in psychology.
 Britini is a Board Certified Behavior Analyst, and the creator of Behavior Intervention Resources, an ABA therapy resource for children with autism.
 Britini’s accomplishments could be listed all morning long, but I think it’s most powerful to hear about her through the words of someone she has helped.
 This is an excerpt from a letter written by the mother of a child who Britini has worked with.